 After running for four years, SIMH hosted its first immersive four-day workshop in Christchurch in April 2021.
 It was hugely successful and these events will continue to happen once or twice a year, the primary goal being to help develop confidence in clinical skills for those who have the intention to complete the Diploma program in order to become medical herbalists.

 To learn more, see a detailed report from our September 2022 workshop here

 Certificate students only need to complete the comprehensive assignment work in each of the three coursebooks in order to achieve their Certificate of Herbal Medicine

 Diploma students also have comprehensive assignment work to complete.
 They will also receive assessment via research projects, written exams, case-studies and personal mentoring.
 Again, more details are in the Diploma Curriculum found here.

 Students are supported in two key ways

 No two practitioners of natural medicine are ever the same.
-Likewise, it is understood that each student will have their own unique path to becoming a good herbalist.
+Likewise, it is understood that each student will have their own unique path to becoming a good, safe and effective herbalist.

-Individual mentoring is a vital part of the Diploma courses and students will be directed towards further learning assignments in the areas that have been identified as needing more work.
+Individual mentoring is a vital part of the Diploma courses and, as the journey progresses, students will be directed towards further learning in the areas that they and we identify as needing more attention.